Request a Call

 Sprint Burndown Chart

 Displays how much work is left to manage before the end of the sprint.
-This criterion is valuable because it does not simply list the items completed, but shows the progress toward the goal.
+This criterion is valuable because it doesn’t simply list the items completed but shows the progress toward the goal.
 Also, the sprint burndown chart is indispensable in identifying planning errors that were made at the beginning of the sprint.

 The sprint burndown chart is a traditional representation of a sprint’s progress.
 It gives the remaining hours to complete the tasks scheduled for the current sprint for each day during the sprint.
 This graph provides an instant view of whether the team is on schedule to complete the sprint.